JerpJorp/dendritic/README.md

 # Technical notes

 ## Development server

-Run `ng build ngx-canvas-graph --watch` to build/watch ngx-canvas-graph In another command shell, run `ng serve` for a dev server.
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Run `ng test` in another command shell to also see test results with changes.

 ## Code scaffolding